fork/make-up/README.md

 ---

-## Ad XXX to your project
+## Ad Make-up to your project

-1. Add XXX as a _submodule_ to your project:
+1. Add Make-up as a _submodule_ to your project:

    <!-- TODO: pfad anpassen -->